capnhowyoudo/Office365-Powershell-Scripts/README.md

 # Office365-Powershell-Scripts
 A collection of PowerShell cmdlets and scripts designed for Office 365 administration.

+Required: Connect-ExchangeOnline Module
+You must first connect with Connect-ExchangeOnline before running any cmdlets or scripts.

 ⚠️ Use At Your Own Risk — PowerShell Scripts

 Supported PowerShell: PowerShell 5.1 / PowerShell 7+ (specify whichever applies)